rails/rails/guides/source/routing.md

 ### Static Segments

-You can specify static segments when creating a route by not prepending a colon to a fragment:
+You can specify static segments when creating a route by not prepending a colon to a segment:

 ```ruby
 get 'photos/:id/with_user/:user_id', to: 'photos#show'